realranjan/aiengineerpack/PUBLIC_BOT_SETUP.md

 - Direct link to the website
 - Total count of available volumes
 - Command shortcuts to check latest volumes

+### Privacy and Data Storage
+To protect user privacy, subscriber data and feedback are stored privately:

+- **Where data is stored**: All user data (subscriber IDs, feedback, statistics) is stored directly on GitHub's servers in workflow storage.
+- **Not committed to the repository**: These files are not committed to the public repository, ensuring subscriber privacy.
+- **Data persistence**: The data persists between workflow runs through GitHub Actions' workflow storage.
+- **Data protection**: Only the repository owner can access this data through GitHub Actions logs.

+This approach ensures that while your bot can serve many users, their identities remain private and are not publicly visible in the repository.

 ## Testing the Bot